 - Share a lot with pure Venturers., especially discovering hidden places and trying out new experiences.

 - Enjoy physical activity while traveling, though they seldom take extreme adventure vacations.

 - Are more likely than Venturers to (1) plan their journeys and (2) return to a place that seemed interesting (though usually, they prefer to try someplace new).

 - Like a comfortable bed at night, a warm shower, and a satisfying meal.

 - Listen to their friends’ and associates’ opinions

-- Are fine with going on tours to countries that just opened their doors to tourism.
+- Are fine with tours to countries that just opened their doors to tourism.

 - Like to share their experiences with others.

-- Influence others to try new travel adventures and experiences and are likely to be opinion leaders.
+- Influence others to try new travel adventures and experiences and are likely opinion leaders.

-- Enjoy learning about history, particularly of undiscovered places outside the tourist circuit.
+- Enjoy learning about history, particularly about undiscovered places outside the tourist circuit.

 - Read more than most and do not watch TV much except documentaries or historical dramas.